s1lvax/wadguard/README.md

 * Download a client's configuration file.
 * Statistics for which clients are connected.
 * Tx/Rx charts for each connected client.
+* Ad Blocker
+* DNS Filtering
-* Adguard Home Server (Adblocking, DNS Filtering, Parental Control, etc..)
+* Parental Control
+* ...all Adguard features

 ## Requirements